-The Email Risk Report assesses the fraud risk of an email address and confirms its authenticity.
-The main use case for the Email Risk Report is to identify fake & suspicious users.
-We often recommend coupling the Email Risk Report with other report types, like Phone Risk Report to help show a more full picture of the individual.
+The email risk report assesses the fraud risk of an email address and confirms its authenticity.
+The main use case for the email risk report is to identify fake and suspicious users.
+We often recommend coupling the email risk report with other report types, like the phone risk report to help show a fuller picture of the individual.
 Please note that we will not always be able to surface information associated with an email address.

 Interpreting the report

 This is the first time the system sees what is considered to be either a positive or negative source of reputation.
 For example, this might be the date of the first data breach in which an email address was found.
 It may also be the first time an email address was reported as being positive or negative by a community member.
 It can also be the first time an email address was observed online and was associated with a specific social profile (e.g. LinkedIn, Twitter, etc.).

 This is the same as above, but just the most recent occurrence.